ppetrovtv/pine_script_docs/source/essential/Context_switching_the_security_function.rst

 returns a series which is then adapted to the time scale of the current chart's symbol.
 This result can be either shown directly on the chart (i.e., with ``plot``), or used in further calculations.
-The "Advance Decline Line" script illustrates a more involved use of ``security``::
+The "Advance Decline Ratio" script illustrates a more involved use of ``security``::

     //@version=4